 A distinct heritage can also be found here, a warm, colorful seafaring people shaped by their elements just as they have for centuries.

-10 Things Everyone Should Do When Visiting The Emerald Region
+10 Things To Do When Visiting The Emerald Region

-Take A Glimpse At Mining Life From The Late 1800′s To Present Day At The Baie Verte Miners’ Museum
+Take A Glimpse At Mining Life From The Late 1800′s To Present Day

 Fleur de Lys — be sure to avail yourself of its 4 magnificent hiking trails (spotted point trail, hummocks trail, ocean view trail and Fleur de Lys lookout).
 These trail options offer varying degrees of difficulty which is nice and all deliver breathtaking panoramic views of iceberg alley and surrounding landscapes.